-Going concern
+Going Concern

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future which is at least, but not limited to, twelve months from the end of the reporting year.
-Management is aware in making its assessment of material uncertainties relating to events or conditions that may cause significant doubt upon the Company's ability to continue as a going concern, as explained in the following paragraph.
+Management is aware in making its assessment of material uncertainties relating to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern, as explained in the following paragraph.

-The Company has not yet generated income or cashflows from operations.
-As at April 30, 2020, the Company had cash and cash equivalents of \$35, a working capital deficit of \$2,228, and an accumulated deficit of \$40,567 (April 30, 2019 - \$40,125).
-For the year ended April 30, 2020, the Company incurred a net and comprehensive loss of \$4,104 (April 30, 2019 - \$22,935) and negative cashflows from operations of \$1,039 (April 30, 2019 - \$2,032).
-The Company will require additional financing, through various means including, but not limited to equity financings to continue the exploration program and to meet its future obligations and administrative expenses.
+The Company has not yet generated income or cashflow from operations.
+As at April 30, 2021, the Company had cash and cash equivalents of \$756, a working capital deficit of \$1,855 and an accumulated deficit of \$47,779 (April 30, 2020 - \$40,567).
+For the year ended April 30, 2021, the Company incurred a net loss of \$5,199 (April 30, 2020 - loss of \$4,104) and negative cashflows from operations of \$1,781 (April 30, 2020 - \$1,039).
+The Company will require additional financing, through various means including but not limited to equity financings, to continue with its exploration and development programs and to meet its future obligations and administrative expenses.
 There is no assurance that the Company will be successful in raising the additional required funds.

-The above noted conditions indicate the existence of material uncertainties that creates significant doubt about the Company's ability to continue as a going concern.
+The above noted conditions indicate the existence of material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.
 These condensed interim consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities, to the reported expenses and to the financial position classifications that would be necessary if the going concern assumption was inappropriate.
 These adjustments could be material.